K3lton/Audeet/README.md

 The Automated Linux Tool is a command-line utility designed to streamline and automate various tasks on Linux systems.
 This tool is developed to simplify routine operations, enhance efficiency, and reduce manual intervention.

-## Required Dependencies
-This tool requires node js to properly function.

 ## Features

 - **Audit Automation:** The tool provides an automated audit check for linux systems.
 This helps users save time and reduce the risk of errors.